 How to Make a Baked Potato in the Microwave

-Microwave your potato for 5 minutes, then turn it upside down (hopefully you have a rotating tray, if not, turn it around on the tray as well), and microwave it for another 4 minutes, and check to see if it’s soft enough.
+Microwave your potato for 5 minutes, then turn it upside down.
+(Hopefully, you have a rotating tray; if not, turn the potato around on the tray as well).
+Microwave it for another 4 minutes, and check to see if it’s soft enough.
 Add more time as needed, 1 minute at a time.
-If you are microwaving more than one potato at a time it may take longer.
-Never put foil in the microwave!
+If you are microwaving more than one potato, it may take longer.
+Also, it’s important to note: Never put foil in the microwave!

 Like this recipe?
 Pin it to your favorite board on Pinterest.Pin This

 - Butter, sour cream, salt (optional; for serving)